secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Host and Port Scanning.md

+### Introduction
-It is essential to understand how the tool we use works and how it performs and processes the different functions.
+- It is essential to understand how the tool we use works and how it performs and processes the different functions.
 We will only understand the results if we know what they mean and how they are obtained.
 Therefore we will take a closer look at and analyze some of the scanning methods.
 After we have found out that our target is alive, we want to get a more accurate picture of the system.
 The information we need includes:
 	- Open ports and its services
 	- Service versions
 	- Information that the services provided
 	- Operating system

-There are a total of 6 different states for a scanned port we can obtain:
+- There are a total of 6 different states for a scanned port we can obtain:

 | **State** | **Description** |
 | --- | --- |